Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 This sounds like a lot of work.
 You’re not wrong.
 Maintaining your website, staying active on social media, and generating optimized reviews takes time you don’t have.

-The alternative is losing clients to salons that do keep up.
-Salons with strong digital presence are dominating local search.
+The alternative is losing patients to clinics that do keep up.
+Practices with strong digital presence are dominating local search.
 The gap is widening.

 If you’re thinking, “I need help with all of this,” you’re not alone.
-Most salon owners are phenomenal at their craft and overwhelmed by digital marketing.
+Most audiologists and hearing clinic owners are phenomenal at patient care and overwhelmed by digital marketing.

 We built pHara specifically for this problem.
 It’s an AI system that helps you keep everything up to date without the technical headache.

 Simple text messages update your website.
 Automated systems generate reviews.
-Your digital presence stays fresh while you focus on doing hair.
+Your digital presence stays fresh while you focus on patient care.

-Curious how this could work for your salon?
+Curious how this could work for your practice?
 We’d be happy to show you.
-No hard sell, just an honest conversation about what’s possible when your digital presence finally matches your skills behind the chair.
+No hard sell, just an honest conversation about what’s possible when your digital presence finally matches the care you provide in the room.

-See how “Know Before You Go” becomes “Book Before You Blink.”
+See how “Know Before You Go” becomes “Booked Before You Blink.”